danielericcarelli/shiftsofadministrativepower/README.md

 # Shifts of administrative power
-Supplementary material to Shifts of Administrative Power: Competence Trumps Aristocracy in Swedish State-Building
+Supplementary material to the manuscript "Shifts of Administrative Power: Competence Trumps Aristocracy in Swedish State-Building", published in Comparative Politics (April issue 2025).